pepopowitz/your-first-react-app-exercises/exercise-12/README.md

 The `Switcher` component is located at `theme/Switcher.js`.
 It is the button that toggles the theme from `green` to `purple`.
 In the context of our ThemeContext, that means it is a Consumer that needs to call the `onThemeChanged` handler.

-👉 Wrap the `Switcher` component in `<ThemeContext.Consumer>`
+👉 Modify the `Switcher` component to subscribe to the ThemeContext

+You'll do this by calling `useContext`.
+Remember that the value returned by calling `useContext` contains all data that the ThemeProvider manages.

-If you get stuck, [see a possible solution here](./SOLUTIONS.md#switcher-themecontext.consumer).
+If you get stuck, [see a possible solution here](./SOLUTIONS.md#switcher-useContext).

-Wrapping in `<ThemeContext.Consumer>` gets us access to the `value` passed down from the `ThemeContext.Provider` - which includes an `onThemeChanged` handler.
+Subscribing to the ThemeContext gets us access to the `value` passed down from the `ThemeContext.Provider` - which includes an `onThemeChanged` handler.
 We need to connect our button to that handler.

-👉 Within the `Switcher` component, connect the button `click` event to the `onThemeChanged` handler passed into the rendering function.
+👉 Within the `Switcher` component, connect the button `click` event to the `onThemeChanged` handler from the subscribed Context.

 If you get stuck, [see a possible solution here](./SOLUTIONS.md#switcher-onthemechanged).

-### Make the Header a Consumer
+### Make the Header a ThemeContext Consumer

-We've hooked up the Consumer that modifies the application-level state; now we need to connect the Consumers that read the application-level state.
+We've hooked up the Consumer that _modifies_ the application-level state; now we need to connect the Consumers that _read_ the application-level state.
 This starts with the `Header` component, located at `Header.js`.

-👉 Wrap the `Header` component's `<header>` element in a `<ThemeContext.Consumer>` component.

-Wrapping in `<ThemeContext.Consumer>` gets us access to the `value` passed down from the `ThemeContext.Provider` - which includes a `theme` property.
-We need to connect our header to that property.

-Now that we're using the `theme` passed into the rendering function, we no longer need the static theme imported from `./theme/static`.
+👉 Modify the `Header` component to subscribe to the ThemeContext, and utilize the `theme` property

+The `Header` component uses a static theme, imported from `'./theme/static'`.
+We'll no longer need that.

+Instead, use the theme from the value acquired by subscribing to the ThemeContext.

 If you get stuck, [see a possible solution here](./SOLUTIONS.md#header-consumer).